citp/privacy-policy-historical/b/bo/boo/bookshare.org.md

 ## Upload & Review Transaction Information

-As part of its efforts to build the Bookshare collection, Bookshare accepts uploads of Content and reviews of books and of particular versions of books from its qualified users, organizations and volunteers.
-Bookshare will maintain transaction logs of these uploads, and will use this information extensively.
+As part of its efforts to build and improve the Bookshare collection, Bookshare accepts uploads of Content, accessibility improvements (such as image descriptions) and reviews of books and of particular versions of books from its qualified users, organizations and volunteers.
+Bookshare will maintain transaction logs of these activities, and will use this information extensively.
 Users are not required to provide such uploads.
 Specifically, Bookshare will use this information:

   * To track the quality of uploads and reviews by users, organizations and volunteers, and may identify the uploading person with the Content on the website, and may also publicize particularly high quality uploaders of Content or reviewers.
   * To track uploading activity in violation of copyright law or Bookshare policies, such as content that is not represented correctly, incomplete content, content from other eBook suppliers and so on.

-It may be possible that another service such as a book retailer or a maker of adaptive software can be accessed via a link on the Bookshare site.
-We will not provide specific information about an individual to any such service.
+It may be possible that another service can be accessed via a link on the Bookshare site, or via the Bookshare Application Programmers Interface (API).
+We will not provide specific information about an individual to any such service reached through a link.
 However, it is possible that the linked service may receive information that a link on Bookshare was used to access their site.
 It is also possible that such a non-Bookshare site may collect personal information on its site.
-Bookshare is not responsible in any way for information provided or used at sites not under its control.
+If you choose to use an assistive technology product that is accessing Bookshare through our API, such a product will have access to your account and transaction information.
+Bookshare is not responsible in any way for information provided or used by sites or products not under its control.

 ## Receiving Information from Us